juicebox-systems/juicebox-sdk/whitepaper/whitepaper.typ

 The protocol utilizes ZKPs to allow a client to verify the server used a specific private key during the execution of the protocol.
 Our implementation of these proofs specifically utilizes a Chaum-Pedersen DLEQ with a Fiat-Shamir transform, as defined by Jarecki _et al._ @JKK14.
 These operations are performed over the Ristretto255 group @Valence_Grigg_Hamburg_Lovecruft_Tankersley_Valsorda_2023 and utilize the SHA-512 hashing algorithm @Hansen_Eastlake_2011.

 == DSA
 The protocol utilizes a cryptographic signature to validate the public key used by each _realm_.
-We utilize Edwards-curve Digital Signature Algorithm (EdDSA) @Josefsson_Liusvaara_2017.
+We utilize Ed25519, an Edwards-curve Digital Signature Algorithm (EdDSA) @Josefsson_Liusvaara_2017.

 == KDF
 The protocol relies on a _KDF_ function to add entropy to the user's _PIN_.
 When an expensive _KDF_ is utilized, this provides an additional layer of protection for low entropy PINs if a _threshold_ of realms were to be compromised.
 For this reason, we utilize _Argon2_ @Biryukov_Dinu_Khovratovich_2015.